Termix – Member of the Danfoss Group

 And we'll be happy to help!

-However, if you’d like to do some preliminary reading, we’ll send you the SAV FlatStation Design Guide, full of facts, tips and solid advice on this vital component of district heating systems.
-Simply complete the request boxes below, and you’ll receive your Design Guide by return.
+However, if you’d like to do some preliminary reading, you can download the FlatStation Design & Product Guide full of facts, tips and solid advice on this vital component of district heating systems.
+Simply complete the request boxes below, and click submit.
+You can also download other documents and guides on how to achieve efficient systems with low return temperatures in the download area.